-This course will continue the study of disease and dysfunction.
-Course concepts will focus on the cause, development and progress of disease, and how the body is affected.
-The pathologies of the neurological & endocrine systems and special senses will be examined.
+In this course, students continue the study of disease and dysfunction.
+Students focus on the cause, development and progress of disease and how the body is affected.
+The pathologies of the neurological and endocrine systems and special senses are examined.
+Common medications used for these conditions are discussed.
+P- BIOL3001 Neuroanatomy